What’s the deal with cravings anyway?

 Interestingly, these kinds of cravings aren’t just the stuff of fiction.
 Pregnancy cravings are for real - and totally normal.

-An estimated 50–90% of U.S. women experience cravings for specific foods during pregnancy, according to a 2014 report by Natalia C. Orloff and Julia M. Hormes of SUNY - Albany.
+An estimated 50–90% of U.S. women experience cravings for specific foods during pregnancy, according to a research report by Natalia C. Orloff and Julia M. Hormes, Health Behaviors Laboratory at SUNY - Albany.

 Why Do Cravings Happen?